BEAMWORKS SCHOOL PARTNERSHIPS

 The Funktions Visualizer, created with students at Fannie Lou Hamer Freedom High School, displays algebraic functions using light-boxes as "pixels."
 Students each built a pixel.
 These were combined and programmed to become a large-scale graphing calculator.
 Students played "Guess the Function" challenge games to engage directly and physically with mathematic concepts.

 Beam School Partnerships

-FabLab Schools Brooklyn International High School (2016) • Nelson Mandela High School for Social Justice • West Brooklyn Community High School • South Brooklyn Community High School • Carroll Gardens School for Innovation (M.S.442) • City Polytechnic High School of Engineering, Architecture and Technology
+FabLab Schools Brooklyn International High School (2016) • Nelson Mandela High School for Social Justice • West Brooklyn Community High School • South Brooklyn Community High School • M.S.442

-Brooklyn International High School • West Brooklyn Community High School • South Brooklyn Community High School • East Brooklyn Community High School • Nelson Mandela High School for Social Justice • International High School at Prospect Heights • Brooklyn School of Inquiry • Carroll Gardens School for Innovation (M.S.442) • P.S.
+Brooklyn International High School • West Brooklyn Community High School • South Brooklyn Community High School • East Brooklyn Community High School • Nelson Mandela High School for Social Justice • International High School at Prospect Heights • Brooklyn School of Inquiry • M.S.442 • P.S.
 157 The Benjamin Franklin Health & Science Academy • M.S.
 582 The Magnet School for Multimedia Technology and Urban Planning • P.S.
 120 • P.S.
-240
+240 •

 Manhattan International High School • Urban Assembly School for Design and Construction • NYC Lab Middle School

-Fannie Lou Hamer Freedom High School • Bronx Academy for Software Engineering • Bronx International High School
+Fannie Lou Hamer Freedom High School • Bronx International High School • South Bronx International Middle School

 International High School of Health Sciences • M.S.
 217 Robert A. Van Wyck • I.S.
 145 • P.S.
 62